 There is also good availability of workspaces in the city such as cafes and coworking spaces – check out Impact Hub – if you’re not interested in working from home all the time.

 Cost of Living: $750-1000 per month

-The internet speed in Antigua can be moderate or decent, but isn’t blazing fast;
+- The internet speed in Antigua can be moderate or decent, but isn’t blazing flast

-Not as many amenities as a larger city, though it is located close to the capital;
+- There aren’t as many amenities here as you’d find in a large city, though you are close to the capital!

-As one of the major tourist hubs of Guatemala, there are a lot of things targeted towards foreign visitors.
-This can be a plus, as it means you’ll have some things you’ll likely be craving from home, but it also means that your cost of living can rise quickly if you’re not careful.
+- As one of the major tourist hubs in Guatemala, there are a lot of things targeted toward foreign visitors.
+This can be a plus – you’ll be able to find things from home you crave! – but it also means that your cost of living can rise quickly if you’re not careful.